 Top Ten fighter aircraft at the outbreak of World War II here

 Get to see more articles like this by donating (buttons above and below on this page).
 Many thanks.

 5. Mikoyan MiG-29

-The MiG-29 of 1985 would have been able to destroy most F-16s at arm’s length, armed as it was with medium range R-27 missiles.
-Opponents that got closer to the MiG-29 would face an almost unbeatable fighter capable of firing the world’s best short range air-to-air missile, with an unprecedented off-boreshot capability cued by a helmet ‘look, shoot’ system (something the West would not have until the 1990s).
+The MiG-29 of 1985 would have been able to destroy most F-16s at arm’s length, armed as it was with medium range R-27 missiles (most F-16s had nothing more potent than short-ranged Sidewinders).
+Opponents that got closer to the MiG-29 would face an almost unbeatable fighter armed with the world’s best short range air-to-air missile, with an unprecedented off-boreshot capability cued by a helmet ‘look, shoot’ system (something the West would not have until the 1990s).
 Its manoeuvrability was breath-taking due to extremely powerful and tolerant engines, and advanced aerodynamics.
 Its weaknesses were short-range, poor man-machine interface and smoky engines.
 Remarkably, early MiG-29s did not include a fly-by-wire system.